 Refund under Inverted Duty Structure (IDS)

-Introduction:-Goods and Services Tax (GST) is a tax regime focused on destinations where taxes are discharged by credit and cash at multiple phases.
-Tax is paid to the manufacturer on the purchase of goods and/or services available as a payment to the retailer and when the dealer purchases those items, after using the credit available on the purchase of goods, the seller pays tax on the sale.
+Introduction:-Goods and Services Tax (GST) is tax regime focused on destinations where taxes are discharged by credit and cash at multiple phases.
+Tax is paid to the manufacturer on the purchase of goods and/or services available as payment to the retailer and when the dealer purchases those items, after using the credit available on the purchase of goods, the seller pays tax on the sale.
 Tax is therefore issued in two forms at the time of purchase and at the time of sale.

 About GST Refund: GST refund can be of two types –